I would like to make a payment, but I am having trouble locating the correct reference number

 The car parks managed by Parkingeye have clear terms and conditions of parking, as detailed on the signage within the car park.
 If the terms and conditions are breached (e.g. overstaying a free period or not paying for your parking), then a Parking Charge will be issued.

-You can also find further information outlining why the Parking Charge was incurred displayed within the Parking Charge Notice.
+You can also find further information outlining why the charge was incurred displayed within the Parking Charge.

 I attempted to pay for parking and did not receive a ticket from the machine, is this a problem?